12 Steps to Negotiating the Best Price on a House

-If the seller can purchase the home for cash or will be putting down a significant portion of the price of the home, they should keep that information to themselves and let the sellers believe the deal will be pending mortgage approval.
+If the seller can purchase the home for cash or put down a significant portion of the price of the house, they should keep that information to themselves and let the sellers believe the deal will be pending mortgage approval.

 It is better to use the information as a bargaining tool towards the end of the negotiations and ask for a price reduction for cash.

-12. Be willing to walk away from deal
+12. Be willing to walk away from the deal.

 Sellers should be able to walk away from the table at any time.

-Emotional ties to a property can end up in bad deals being made by the seller who just has to live in the house.
-Sometimes the deal is not worth the hassle of constant back and forth, so it is better to just walk away rather than continuing unrealistic negotiations.
+Emotional ties to a property can result in bad deals being made by the seller who just has to live in the house.
+Sometimes the deal is not worth the hassle of constant back and forth, so it is better to walk away rather than continue unrealistic negotiations.

 The perfect home is waiting for the perfect buyer.
-Knowing how to make the sale happen with as little stress as possible is an important part of the home-buying process.
+Knowing how to make the sale happen with as little stress as possible is an integral part of the home-buying process.